 Top 3 states paying the highest average Applications Developer salary are Nevada, with an average salary of $135,123, followed by California, with an average salary of $138,559, and Illinois, with an average salary of $144,346.
-Employers paying the highest salary for an Applications Developer job are Pasadena (CA), Cabrillo College (CA) and State Center Community College District (CA).
+Employers paying the highest salary for an Applications Developer job are Pasadena (CA), Riverside County Superior Court (CA) and San Joaquin County Superior Court (CA).

 | Employer | Average Salary |